 - Vitamin supplements and minerals that contain amounts of non-radioactive forms of cesium and strontium may offer some protection.

 - Other supplements recommended are NAC (N-Acetyl-Cysteine), chlorella, spirulina, pectin etc.

 - Stay indoors with windows closed or use a special mask to filter radioactive particles if you live near the accident area.

 As explained above, the effects on human health from every form of radiation depend on many factors such as type of radiation, the active radiation dose, the effective dose rate, the exposure time, whether the exposure is internal or external but also the time decay of each radioactive element.

-Since man was always exposed to ionizing radiation from the natural radioactive environment , the human organism has developed some adaptation mechanisms to adapt.
+Since man was always exposed to ionizing radiation from the natural radioactive environment , the human organism has developed some adaptation mechanisms to cope.

 As mentioned by the Scientific Committee of the United Nations for the Effects of Atomic Radiation (UNSCEAR) "The radiation damage will usually be repaired by these normal cell repair processes".

-Some scientists claim that damage to the cells caused by ionizing radiation, when it occures in a controlled fashion, can enhance the body, just as it happens during physical exercise.
-It is no coincidence that exposure to certain types of radioactivity, was deliberately used for centuries for therapeutic purposes.
+Some scientists claim that damage to the cells caused by ionizing radiation, when it occurs in a controlled fashion, can enhance the body just as it happens during physical exercise.
+It is no coincidence that exposure to certain types of radioactivity was deliberately used for centuries for therapeutic purposes.

 - Causes controlled DNA damage that stimulates the immune system and repair mechanisms of genetic material .

 - Regenerates cells, activates important enzymes aiding in the regulation of stress and suppresses cancer, hypertension and diabetes .